-During the year 2018, Alucon has the connected transaction with the related company, of which it has been reported to and approved by the Board of Directors according to the criteria set by SET.
+During the year 2019, Alucon has the connected transaction with the related company, of which it has been reported to and approved by the Board of Directors according to the criteria set by SET.
 Once it has been approved by the Board of Directors, it will be announced to the SET every time, of which it can be summarized as follows:

-Related Party Relationship Туре Value (MB) Necessity and suitable reason Takeuchi Press Industries Co., Ltd. Majority shareholder at 66.91% Sale of Goods 1,345.3 Takeuchi Press Industries Co., Ltd. acts as an intermediary in the sale of aluminium container and slug, to the customers in Japan who had no experience in importing goods, self-directed and are happy to order the company through its Takeuchi Press Industries Co., Ltd. The sale price is the market price or the price according to the agreement determining the selling price structure, taking into account the actual cost plus a margin, as well as the size of the products sold, quantity being sold and shipping costs Materials and spare parts 14.0 Purchasing transaction supporting the Company's normal business by purchasing raw materials and spare parts in lower price than other suppliers, which can not be sourced out locally.
-Machines and equipments 0.03 Purchasing transaction supporting the Company's normal business in lower price than other suppliers, which can not be sourced out locally.
-Interest expense 2.1 Takeuchi Press Industries Co., Ltd. lent the Company the short loan with the interest rate at 1.25 - 1.79% per annum being lower interest rate than the financial institution by issuing promissory note typed "Roll Over" without any guarantee.
+Related - Relationship Туре Value Necessity and suitable reason Party Takeuchi Press Industries Co., Ltd. Majority shareholder at 71.65% Sale of Goods (MB) 1,284.1 Takeuchi Press Industries Co., Ltd. acts as an intermediary in the sale of aluminium container and slug, to the customers in Japan who had no experience in importing goods, self-directed and are happy to order the company through its Takeuchi Press Industries Co., Ltd. The sale price is the market price or the price according to the agreement determining the selling price structure, taking into account the actual cost plus a margin, as well as the size of the products sold, quantity being sold and shipping costs Materials and spare parts 12.1 Purchasing transaction supporting the Company's normal business by purchasing raw materials and spare parts in lower price than other suppliers, which can not be sourced out locally.
+Machines and equipments 0.6 Purchasing transaction supporting the Company's normal business in lower price than other suppliers, which can not be sourced out locally.
+Interest expense 1.2 Takeuchi Press Industries Co., Ltd. lent the Company the short loan with the interest rate at 1.30 - 1.79% per annum being lower interest rate than the financial institution by issuing promissory note typed "Roll Over" without any guarantee.

-Related Party Relationship Туре Value (MB) Necessity and suitable reason Royalty Fee 19.9 The Company has entered into a Basic Technical Licensing Agreement with Takeuchi Press Industry Co., Ltd. Under such conditions, the company will receive technical assistance, including technical information, expertise, equipment for the production, and the rights to sell the products of which the Company shall pay royalty fee and commission based on a percentage of sales.
+Related Party Relationship Туре Value (MB) Necessity and suitable reason Royalty Fee 20.4 The Company has entered into a Basic Technical Licensing Agreement with Takeuchi Press Industry Co., Ltd. Under such conditions, the company will receive technical assistance, including technical information, expertise, equipment for the production, and the rights to sell the products of which the Company shall pay royalty fee and commission based on a percentage of sales.
 The transactions are normally as agreed in accordance with the agreement as same as the market price.
 Commission 2.6 Being paid a commission based on a percentage of sales that is normal business as the prices and considerations according to the normal trading.
-Other expenses 0.5 Being a normal business as the price and consideration according to the normal trading.
-Account receivable 79.6 Payment condition is normal to be treated with other customers by the Company Account payable 0.03 Payment condition is normal to be treated with other customers by Takeuchi Press Industries Co., Ltd. Short term loan 200 Short term Ioan by Takeuchi Press Industries Co., Ltd. to the Company as of 31 st December 2018 with the interest rate at 1.30 - 1.79 per annum being lower interest rate than the financial institution by issuing promissory note typed "Roll Over" without any guarantee.
-Other creditors - Payment condition is normal to be treated with other customers by Takeuchi Press Industries Co., Ltd.
+Other expenses 0.1 Being a normal business as the price and consideration according to the normal trading.
+Account receivable 55.3 Payment condition is normal to be treated with other customers by the Company Account payable 1.6 Payment condition is normal to be treated with other customers by Takeuchi Press Industries Co., Ltd. Accrued commission payable 0.5 Payment condition is normal to be treated with other customers by Takeuchi Press Industries Co., Ltd. Accrued royalty fee payable 3.7 Payment condition is normal to be treated with other customers by Takeuchi Press Industries Co., Ltd.